 Most Recent Message Sent- Days from Today- this will calculate the score based off of the last time a message was sent (i.e the last time this account received a message was 15 days ago)

 Segments is a good option for any information not available to be added as a ChurnScore factor.
 For example, you might have a highly specific Segment created that indicates that a customer is in danger of churning.

 Standard Usage Metrics are statistics around your customers' usage of your product.

 - License Utilization- # of Active Contacts/# of Licenses (Contacts that have any usage over the past 30 days are considered an Active Contacts)

-- Active Days- The amount of Days an account has been in the app
+- Active Days- The amount of Days ChurnZero has sensed usage for an Account within your Application

 - Active Contacts- The number of active contacts in an account

 - Tenure (Days)-How long an account has been a customer

 Adding Tasks/Activities to your ChurnScore allow you to take into account your interactions with your customers as a potential Churn factor.